loderer/jfx4matlab/doc/StyleGui/StyleGui.md

     -fx-background-insets: 0;
 }
 ```
 This file selects all buttons and changes the color of their text to grey and the background to orange.
 Likewise the buttons are rounded off.
-A more detailed description, on how to costumize ui-elements, can be found at the [javaFX reference page](https://docs.oracle.com/javafx/2/css_tutorial/jfxpub-css_tutorial.htm).
+A more detailed description, on how to costumize gui-elements, can be found at the [javaFX reference page](https://docs.oracle.com/javafx/2/css_tutorial/jfxpub-css_tutorial.htm).
 (Watch out, if you follow the instructions on the [javaFX reference page](https://docs.oracle.com/javafx/2/css_tutorial/jfxpub-css_tutorial.htm).
 You should not link the css-file and the scene by java-code.
 Instead you have to specify the css- in the fxml-file of the scene.
 For further information on how to specify the css- in the fxml-file, see the section "Tie css-file to scene".)

 ## Tie css-file to scene
 To ensure that the css-file is considered while parsing the scene, you have to tie it to the fxml-file.